 A Brief History

 As with most Christmas celebrations around the world, food is an essential part of the celebrations in Nigeria.
 It is traditional to prepare iyan (pounded yam with vegetable stew and hot chili) to offer to visitors and it is considered impolite to decline.
 A typical meal for Christmas lunch is rice with chicken stew or jollof rice which is boiled rice with stew, chilies and fish mixed in.
 Also popular is moin-moin (also called moyin-moyin) which is black eyed peas topped with a mixture of vegetable oil, chopped liver, small pieces of chicken, beef, fish or prawn, and diced boiled eggs wrapped in large leaves and then boiled.
-The feasting is not complete without Christmas cake.
+Also, Christmas feasting would not be complete without the Christmas cake.
 Exchanging gifts and singing Christmas carols are also an important part of the celebration.
 The Christmas finale includes fire crackers such as ‘biscos’ or ‘bangers.’

 There are many languages spoken in Nigeria.
 Merry Christmas in Yoruba is “E ku odun, e ku iye'dun”; in Fulani it is "Jabbama be salla Krismati."